Land registration (Scots law): Notification to the owner

 Where land has been registered in the Land Register, its owner can be easily identified by reference to Section B of its Title Sheet.
 Otherwise, the applicant must search the Register of Sasines for the last recorded disposition.
 Once the owner has been identified, a form of notification must be sent by recorded delivery.
-The applicant must provide copies of the results of the search, including the Search Sheet and any copy of deeds recorded if they can be found.
+The applicant must provide copies of the results of the search, including the Search Sheet and any copy of deeds recorded, if they can be found.

-Importantly, the Keeper must see proof that the owner is still in existence.
+Importantly, the Keeper must see proof that the owner still exists.
 In the case of an individual, this will mean evidence that the person is still alive.
 Such evidence can include: